Fraud Awareness

-Be careful of any email from a retailer, building society or bank is badly-worded or littered with spelling mistakes or if an email has an urgent deadline for response.
+Be careful of any email from a retailer, building society or bank which is badly-worded or littered with spelling mistakes or if an email has an urgent deadline for response.
 A common email scam is for a tax rebate.
 HMRC will never email you about any money you are owed – it will always write to you via the post.

 You should NEVER click on a link and enter your password – no matter how genuine it looks.
 NEVER open an attachment unless you are 100% sure of its contents.